Eckington, Derbyshire: Transport

-Eckington is served by bus services to Sheffield, Chesterfield, Mansfield, Clowne and other surround settlements.
+Eckington is served by bus services to Sheffield, Chesterfield, Mansfield, Clowne and other surrounding settlements.

 Sport and Leisure

 Cricket

 Eckington Cricket Club is an English amateur cricket club with a history of cricket in the village dating back to 1885 on paddocks by the Renishaw Hall.
 The club ground is located on Staveley Lane and they field 3 Senior XI teams in the Derbyshire County Cricket League, two Senior XI teams in the Mansfield & District Cricket League, an indoor Woman's hardball team in the South Yorkshire Women & Girls Cricket League and they run a Junior training section that play competitive cricket in the Ben Jessop Sheffield and District Junior League.